arduino/help-center-content/content/Software Support/Upload/Cant-set-com-state-for.md

 1. Connect the Arduino board to your computer with a USB cable.

-1. Connect the Arduino board to your computer with a USB cable.

 1. Open **Device Manager**.

 1. Select *View* > *Devices By Type* in the menu.